Judgement

 There are a number of reasons people take singing lessons, here is a list of some of the main ones I’ve encountered.

-For enjoyment.
+- For enjoyment.
 Singing is enjoyable, and it makes us feel good.
 Many pupils take lessons simply because they enjoy the chance to sing and make music together.
 This is something I love sharing with my pupils.

-To improve confidence.
+- To improve confidence.
 Many people feel vulnerable or self-conscious when performing, but lessons can help to give you confidence.
-Some people use lessons to help them learn and have more confidence to join or audition for choirs, musical theatre groups, sing with their guitar, or to join their local opera or Gilbert and Sullivan groups.
+Some people use lessons to help them learn and have more confidence to join or audition for choirs, musical theatre groups, sing with their guitar, or to join their local opera or Gilbert and Sullivan groups. - Sometimes pupils feel more confident presenting and public speaking in their jobs through their practise performing in singing lessons.

-To gain qualifications through exams - school exams or College/University/ABRSM/Trinity/etc exams that progress through grades.
+- To gain qualifications through exams - school exams or College/University/ABRSM/Trinity/etc exams that progress through grades.

-To learn more about technique.
+- To learn more about technique.
 The human voice changes throughout our lives, so even the most experienced singer will continue to work on their technique.
 Lessons can help to ground your warm-up and practise with up-to-date information and ideas to help you with whatever stage you are at.

-To explore different sounds.
+- To explore different sounds.
 We all have the capability to make different sounds with our voices - and make different decisions about how certain phrases or songs should sound to communicate what we want to the audience.
 In lessons we can explore different sounds and choose which one you would like to use.

-To work on the performance or repertoire.
+- To work on performance or repertoire.
 Having a second person in the room can be useful to give you another perspective on your performance.
 Your teacher can guide you through portraying a character, showing journey, and making musical choices to ground that portrayal.

 What happens in my singing lessons?

-I will ask how your voice feels today, check you have no illness, allergies, or feel tired.
+- I will ask how your voice feels today, check you have no illness, allergies, or feel tired.
 All these things may affect our lesson and what we sing together.

-I will sit at the piano because I can play/accompany you for your lesson.
+- I will sit at the piano because I can play/accompany you for your lesson.
 Sometimes I use recordings for you to listen to/sing with, but for live performance practise and technical work I prefer using the piano as it gives us more freedom to stop and experiment.

-Warm Up.
+- Warm Up.
 We will sing a general/easy warm up of several exercises aimed to gently warm up your voice, and introduce the sung sound into our session.
 I know this can be a nerve-wracking thing for a new pupil (I’ve been there too!) so I will explain that these noises are for ‘play’ and experiment.
-They are not meant to be judged - in fact that isn't really my job at all!
+They are not meant to be judged - in fact that isn't really my job at all! - I will choose exercises depending on your voice type, how comfortably you are singing in our lesson, and if you mentioned something in your goals you wish to work on.

-We will sing a song.
+- We will sing a song.
 Either you will have brought music to sing together, or I will have music for you to learn.
 In regular lessons you may work on more than one piece for each lesson.
 The pieces you are working on will probably contrast - different emotions, different characters, different languages, different historical style etc. This avoids singing with the same style as it makes you sing out-with your comfort zone and make new muscle memory, helping you grow as a singer.

 What will I gain from singing lessons?